Lê dynasty: Gia Định

 Beginning in the early 17th century, colonization of the area by Vietnamese settlers gradually isolated the Khmer of the Mekong Delta from their brethren in Cambodia proper and resulted in their becoming a minority in the delta.
 In 1623, King Chey Chettha II of Cambodia (1618–28) allowed Vietnamese refugees fleeing the Trịnh–Nguyễn civil war in Vietnam to settle in the area of Prey Nokor and to set up a customs house there.
 Increasing waves of Vietnamese settlers, which the Cambodian kingdom could not impede because it was weakened by war with Thailand, slowly Vietnamized the area.
 In time, Prey Nokor became known as Saigon.
 Prey Nokor was the most important commercial seaport to the Khmers.
-The loss of the city and the rest of the Mekong Delta cut off Cambodia's access to the East Sea.
-Subsequently, the only remaining Khmers' sea access was south-westerly at the Gulf of Thailand e.g. at Kampong Saom and Kep.
+The loss of the city and the rest of the Mekong Delta cut off Cambodia's access to the South China Sea.
+Subsequently, the only remaining Khmers' sea access was the south-westerly Gulf of Thailand (that is Kampong Saom and Kep).

-In 1698, Nguyễn Hữu Cảnh, a Vietnamese noble and explorer, was sent by the Nguyễn rulers of Huế by ship to establish Vietnamese administrative structures in the area, thus detaching the area from Cambodia, which was not strong enough to intervene.
+In 1698, Nguyễn Hữu Cảnh, a Vietnamese noble and explorer, was sent by the Nguyễn rulers of Huế by ship to establish Vietnamese administrative institutions in the area, thus detaching the area from Cambodia, which was not strong enough to intervene.
 He is often credited with the expansion of Saigon into a significant settlement of Kinh and Hoa people.
 A large Vauban citadel called Gia Định was built by Victor Olivier de Puymanel, one of the Nguyễn Ánh's French mercenaries.
 The citadel was later destroyed by the French following the Battle of Kỳ Hòa (see Citadel of Saigon).
 Initially called Gia Dinh, the Vietnamese city became Saigon in the 18th century.
 At the time, the population of Gia Định was around 200,000 people with 35,000 households.